NeerajKumar805/Ticket-Booking-System-Spring-Boot/README.md

-## Spring Boot Ticket Booking Project
+## Description

-Welcome to the Spring Boot Ticket Booking project!
-This application allows users to seamlessly book tickets for various shows, cancel reservations, and retrieve insightful reports about ticket sales.
+*Welcome to the Spring Boot Ticket Booking project!
+This application allows users to seamlessly book tickets for various shows, cancel reservations, and retrieve insightful reports about ticket sales.*

 ## Table of Contents